Pelvic Health Physiotherapy

 • Sexual dysfunction

-It is optional for this initial assessment to be completed via telehealth.
-This will be followed by an in-clinic appointment for further assessment and completion of your treatment plan.
+If needed, your initial consultation can be done via telehealth.
+However, this will be followed by an in-clinic session for hands-on assessment and to finalise your treatment plan.

 • Constipation